abertschi/auto-web-auth/README.md

 ===========================

 This piece of software autoconnects a web authentification based wireless-network.
-The project was launched due to a request by ourselves to autologin into the web authentificated network of our school.
+The project was launched due to a request by myselve to autologin into the web authentificated network of my school.

 ## Basic ideas
- - Try to auto-connect to school network through web-authentificated Network automatically
+ - Try to connect to school network through web-authentificated Network automatically

 ## Used technologies and technical ideas